manoadamro/jason/README.md

 Definitely:
 - Create an `ext` package and sub-class each extension (flask_sqlalchemy, flask_redis, celery), override the init_app method and use `some_extension.init_app(app)` instead of `app.init_some_extension(extension)`
-- Use green threads for the AppThreads extension
+- Use green threads for the ServiceThreads extension

 Probably:
 - A testing package complete with mocks for everything in jason
-- A module wrapping `kombu`, taking advantage of `AppThreads`
+- A module wrapping `kombu`, taking advantage of `ServiceThreads`
 - A module wrapping `celery`. `Flask-Celery` sort of thing.

 Maybe: